kikko-land/kikko/README.md

 > ### Full documentation can be found on [the site](https://trong-orm.netlify.app/)

+> **CAUTION: Right now multi-tab mode doesn't work correctly and crashes sometimes due to [this bug](https://github.com/jlongster/absurd-sql/issues/30) at absurd-sql repo.
+> I am working to fix it.**

 Trong ORM allows you to run reactive SQLite queries on any platforms with any framework/lib.
 For the web apps it uses absurd-sql, for electron/react-native/ionic — native sqlite calls(WIP).
 It supports React, Vue(WIP), Angular(WIP).
 It is actually framework/lib-agnostic, so you can integrate it to any framework/render libs you want.

 ## Core features